ernest-bruce/human-internet/humanity/humanity.md

   * **service**
   · provide first·class service to people and to those who help them
   * **excellence**
-  · strive for and seek excellence in everything
+  · strive for and seek excellence in every interaction, and every operation

 &nbsp;
 &nbsp;